 Summary: Being and Nothingness (page 7)

-Neither idealism nor realism can resolve this paradox, and demonstrate the real existence of others as subjects.
-This causes some to fall into solipsism (others do not exist, I am alone in the world, in reality).
+Neither idealism nor realism can resolve the paradox of proving that others exist as genuine subjects.
+This impasse has led some to fall into solipsism—the belief that others do not exist and that one is alone in the world.

-Some like Husserl have tried to show the reality of others by trying to establish that others are an indispensable condition for the constitution of a world.
-However, he only showed the parallelism of empirical egos, which no one doubts, not that of transcendental subjects.
+Philosophers like Husserl have attempted to establish the reality of others by arguing that others are an indispensable condition for the construction of a shared world.
+However, Husserl only succeeded in demonstrating the parallelism of empirical egos, which no one disputes, rather than the reality of transcendental subjects.

 1.

-Sartre starts with a simple example: I see a man on a lawn.
-Yet the relation of this man to this lawn escapes me:
+Sartre begins with a straightforward example, adopting his characteristic first person: I see a man on a lawn.
+Yet the relationship between this man and the lawn eludes me:

-The distance that unfolds between the lawn and the man is a negation of the distance I establish between these two objects.
-It appears as a disintegration of the relationships I apprehend between the objects in my world.
-It is like a background to things that escapes me in principle and is conferred on them from outside 3.
+The distance that unfolds between the man and the lawn is a negation of the distance I establish between these two objects.
+It appears as a disruption of the relations I perceive among the objects in my world.
+This disruption resembles a background to things that remains beyond my grasp, a perspective conferred upon them from outside 3.

-The Other thus appears to me in a very particular experience, as an element of disintegration of my universe
+The Other thus emerges in my experience as an element of disintegration within my universe

-4. One encounters the other as subject (for oneself) when one notices the permanent flight of things towards a term that escapes me insofar as it unfolds around itself its own distances
+4. We encounter the Other as a subject (for-itself) when one perceives the constant flight of things towards a point that eludes me, as it turns upon itself and establishes its own distances

 6.

-How then does the Other reveal himself to me as subject?
-This disintegration reveals that I am an object for the Other.
-Now from the moment that he takes me for an object, it is that he proves to be, like me, a subject: It is in and through the revelation of my being-object for the Other that I must be able to grasp the presence of his being-subject
+How, then, does the Other reveal themselves to me as a subject?
+This disintegration of the world exposes the fact that one is an object for the Other.
+And from the moment the Other perceives one as an object, they reveal themselves to be, likewise, a subject: It is through the revelation of my being-an-object for the Other that I am able to grasp the presence of their being-a-subject.

 7.

-In no case is the other given to me as object in the gaze: The objectification of the other would be the collapse of his gaze
+The Other is never given to me as an object through their gaze: The objectification of the Other would cause their gaze to collapse entirely

-My "being-for-others" is nothing other than my "self-object".
-Which is why it is through the other that my self-object comes to me
+'Being-for-others' is nothing other than the 'self-as-object.'
+It is through the Other that my self as object is revealed to me

 10.

-The shame is the feeling of being an object for the Other, thus the original feeling of having my being outside, engaged in another being, illuminated by a pure subject
+Shame arises as the feeling of being an object for the Other—a fundamental awareness of finding one's being externalised, engaged in another’s being, and illuminated by a pure subject

 11.

-The Other looks at me and as such holds the secret of my being, knows what I am; thus, the deep meaning of my being is outside me, imprisoned in an absence; the Other has power over me 12.
+The Other looks at me and, in doing so, holds the secret of my being.
+The Other knows what I am, meaning the profound essence of my being exists outside me, held captive in the Other's absence.
+The Other wields power over me 12.

-To sum up: Through the gaze, I am possessed by the Other, his gaze shapes my body in its nakedness, brings it into being, produces it as it is, sees it as I never will.
-The other person holds a secret, the secret of what I am.
-He makes me be and thereby possesses me.
-Others are for me both what has robbed me of my being and what makes there a being that is my being
+In Sartre's words: Through the gaze, I am possessed by the Other.
+Their gaze shapes my body in its nakedness, brings it into being, and constitutes it in a way I can never directly perceive.
+The Other holds a secret—the secret of what I am.
+They make me exist and, in doing so, possess me.
+Others, for me, are both what has robbed me of my being and what makes my being possible.

 13.